FelipeEnne/Template-Game-Phaser/README.md

 # Template Game (Phaser)

-Template to start creating a game using Phaser 3 - Base on <a herf='https://phasertutorials.com/creating-a-phaser-3-template-part-1/'>Phaser 3 Webpack Project Template</a>
+Template to start creating a game using Phaser 3 - Base on <a herf='https://phasertutorials.com/creating-a-phaser-3-template-part-1/'>Phaser 3 Webpack Project Template</a>  and <a herf='https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/'>A Modern Web Development Setup For Phaser 3</a>

 ### Requirements